Sheopur district

 Sheopur district (/hi/) is a district of Madhya Pradesh state in central India.
 The district is located in the north of the state and forms part of the Chambal division.
-It is situated on the periphery of Rajasthan, which shows in the influence of Rajasthani culture in this district.
+It is situated on the periphery of Rajasthan, which shows in the influence of Rajasthani culture in this district.Sheopur District is in northern Madhya Pradesh, India.

 The town of Sheopur is the district headquarters.
 Other towns include Bijeypur, Karahal and Badoda.
 The district has a population of 687,861 (2011 census) and covers an area of 6,606 km².
 It is the third least populous district of Madhya Pradesh (out of 50), after Harda and Umaria.
 It is one of 21 tribal districts of Madhya Pradesh.

 Geography

 Sheopur district is located in the north of Madhya Pradesh in the Chambal division.
 It is bordered by Morena district to the north, Gwalior district to the east, Shivpuri district to the southeast, and Rajasthan to the south and northwest.

 The region is chiefly marked by the presence of the Chambal ravines - the Chambal River marks the border with Rajasthan.
 Southeast of the Chambal is a plateau region which leads to a range of forested hills in the east of the district, where lies Kuno Wildlife Sanctuary.